coolkev/react-power-table/README.md

             // quick and dirty fix for this is to specify pure: false so this cell is always re-rendered { field: row => row.age, tdAttributes: cell => this.state.highlightEvenRows && {style: {backgroundColor: cell.value % 2===0 ? 'yellow' : null }, pure: false }

-            // better fix is to customize the valueProps and pass the state in so component can remain pure:
+            // better fix is to customize the CellProps and pass the state in so component can remain pure:
-            { field: row => row.age, tdAttributes: cell => cell.highlightEvenRows && {style: {backgroundColor: cell.value % 2===0 ? 'yellow' : null }, valueProps: cell=> ({...cell, highlightEvenRows: this.state.highlightEvenRows }) }
+            { field: row => row.age, tdAttributes: cell => cell.highlightEvenRows && {style: {backgroundColor: cell.value % 2===0 ? 'yellow' : null }, transformCellProps: cell=> ({...cell, highlightEvenRows: this.state.highlightEvenRows }) }

             // or another option is to pass highlightEvenRows into the table extraCellProps so it can be accessed by the columns that need it
             { field: row => row.age, tdAttributes: cell => cell.highlightEvenRows && {style: {backgroundColor: cell.value % 2===0 ? 'yellow' : null }, includeExtraCellProps: true }